 The most famous (and most profitable) magazine with a literary bent, The New Yorker is very competitive to get into.
 However, they accept unsolicited submissions of fiction, poetry, and cartoons.
 They pay very well.
-They used to have more reliable response times, but this is no longer the case.
+They used to have more reliable response times for, but this is no longer the case.
+For fiction if you haven't heard from them in three months, assume rejection.